Responsible use of AI in Textkernel solution

 Document understanding

 The first step of any automated recruitment process is to understand the data.
-Our Extract! product is a perfect example of this.
+Our Parsing product is a perfect example of this.
 Understanding a document means to be able to extract the relevant information from a document and enrich it with domain specific knowledge.
 For example, when we parse a CV, the system reads what work experience the candidate has, but also which skills and degrees he or she possesses and so on (i.e. extraction ).
 On top of that, it can also standardize the job title and skills to existing taxonomies (i.e. normalization ), derive in which work field the candidate is working, or infer likely skills for that candidate, even though these things are not explicitly mentioned in the document (i.e. enrichment).

 We can apply the same process of extraction and enrichment to a job posting, to give us the structured information for the job.
 In the case of job postings, this entails things like the required experience level, skills, and degree etcetera.